maelvls/README.md/README.md

 Hi!
-My name is Maël.
+My name is Maël ([🔈](/mael-pronounciation.mp4).
 I am a software engineer living in Toulouse (France).
 I like to promote psychological safety through empathy and kindness.
 What I enjoy the most is to tinker with containers, networking and Linux-y security.
 I love being part and contributing to open-source communities.
 I also enjoy building cool CLI tools.

 You may read about me digging into networking, Go development, and Kubernetes [on my blog](https://maelvls.dev/).